 For instance, about four-five years ago, chevron patterns had taken over.
-Nowadays, patterns is one of rising interior decorating trends that is steadily rising again even in minimal interiors.
+Nowadays, patterns is one of the rising interior decorating trends that is steadily rising again even in minimal interiors.
 After all, maximalism is here yet again, and in many more ways than just wallpapers and luscious patterned fabrics, as a result of the need for more personalized spaces.
 Hence, patterns are the easiest way to help anyone do just that.

 Having said all that, I want you to take notice of how many patterns you already have in your home – the ones your eyes may seem to skip.
 Perhaps your flooring has a distinct pattern.
 Good chances are that your bathroom wall tiling has a pattern to it as well.
 Thus, the point I’m trying to make is that if patterns are used the right way, then no single pattern will shine more than another.

 Hence, let go of any doubts you may have about introducing more patterns and follow your instinct.
 That’s my very first tip.
 Sounds obvious and easy enough, but too many times people hold back because of their doubts.
 Now once you let yourself free then, start introducing patterns by layering them in (NOT piling them)!
 In order to do that right, you should aim to match the colors of the patterns and not the actual pattern.

 So back to what I was saying, if the colors of the patterns match, then the patterns will come together.
 Moreover, in order to layer in patterns, you need some solid colors.
 The more uniform these solid colors are, that break up the patterns and balance things out, the more cohesive the result.
 Hence, pull the solid colors from the patterns you choose.
 Or, if you have already established your solid colors, then it’s best to opt for patterns that include your solid colors within the pattern itself.
-Finally, adding some black decor to give more definition is the finishing touch.
-This usually adds more depth to the design scheme.
+Lastly, add some black decor to give more definition.
+That is the finishing touch for it usually adds more depth to the design scheme.

 Sculptural and Decorative Patterns